measurement-kit/measurement-kit/doc/api/dns.md

 The `dns_class` argument indicates the query class.
 At least the following query classes are defined:

-- *QueryClass::IN*: this class represents the "internet" domain
+- *QueryClassId::IN*: this class represents the "internet" domain

 Note that you can also pass the query class as string; e.g., the following would compile and run as expected: